Why Organizational Tags

-Tags help you organize and categorize your documents, risk assessments, forms, and other records across CalmCompliance.
+Tags help you organize and categorize documents, risk assessments, forms, and other records across CalmCompliance.
 Think of them as color-coded labels that make it easy to group related items, even when they're in different modules.
+Use tags when you need to filter, search, or report on content by type—for example, "High Priority", "Finance", or "Health & Safety".
+Tags you create at a parent site automatically become available to child sites, keeping your organization consistent.

 Navigate to Settings > Tags